Homelessness in Portland

 How to Get Assistance

 If you are in the downtown area and need non-emergency assistance with a safety or livability issue, call Clean & Safe at 503.224.7383.
 In other parts of the city, call the Portland Police non-emergency number: 503.823.3333.
+You may also call 311 for non-emergency situations that do not require a first responder.
 In the event of an emergency, dial 911.

 Sources: